Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You send two arcane bolts soaring to strike in quick succession.
 You can direct them at one target or several.
 Make a ranged spell attack for each bolt, resolving one at a time.
 On a hit, the target takes 2d10 Force damage and the next spell attack you make against the same target this turn has advantage.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, you create one additional bolt for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, you create one additional bolt for each slot level above 3.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*